HUE, AN IMPERIAL DESTINATION

 The fascinating history of Hue

 In the past, Hue was a large and very active trading port that had regular trade with China and Japan as evidenced by the many examples of pottery from these countries found in Hue.
 It was not until 1802 that Emperor Gia Long chose Hue as the imperial capital of a reunified Vietnam.
 A choice motivated by a remarkable natural setting that subtly combined oriental philosophy and Vietnamese geomancy.
-The Imperial City of Hue was built throughout the 19th century but will suffer for a long time from the vicissitudes of history.
-It was, in turn, largely destroyed by the French in 1885 and then the Vietminh in 1947, after having lost its status as an imperial city two years earlier, and will experience more than 30 days of intense fighting between the American army and the Vietnamese People's Army during the Tet offensive.
+The Imperial City of Hue was built throughout the 19th century but would suffer for a long time from the vicissitudes of history.
+It was, in turn, largely destroyed by the French in 1885 and then the Vietminh in 1947, after having lost its status as an imperial city two years earlier, and would experience more than 30 days of intense fighting between the American army and the Vietnamese People's Army during the Tet offensive.
 Recovering from its wounds, Hue welcomes you today with nobility to make you discover all its cultural, natural and gastronomic treasures.

 Discover its set of monuments classified by Unesco.

-On foot, by bike, by boat, by Jeep or Vespa, along the mythical Perfume River and on the small country roads, discover all its monuments classified by Unesco :
+On foot, by bike, by boat, by Jeep or Vespa, along the mythical Perfume River and on the small country roads, discover all its monuments classified by Unesco:

 - The ancient citadel of Hue, one of the most beautiful cultural jewels of Vietnam.
 Based on the same plan as the Forbidden City of Beijing and built according to the principles of geomancy, geography and astrology, the ensemble exudes an incredible natural harmony.

-- The Thien Mu Pagoda, also known as "Heavenly Lady" is beautifully located on the banks of the Perfume River.
-Founded in 1601 on the ruins of a temple of Cham origin dedicated to Shiva by Lord Nguyen Hoang of the Le dynasty, the Thien Mu pagoda, the most famous and oldest in Hue, is distinguished by its high octagonal tower of 7 floors evoking the 7 reincarnations of Buddha.
+- The Thien Mu Pagoda, also known as "Heavenly Lady", is beautifully located on the banks of the Perfume River.
+Founded in 1601 on the ruins of a temple of Cham origin, dedicated to Shiva by Lord Nguyen Hoang of the Le dynasty, the Thien Mu pagoda, the most famous and oldest in Hue, is distinguished by its high octagonal tower of 7 floors evoking the 7 reincarnations of Buddha.

 - The tombs of the emperors of the Nguyen dynasty.
 Scattered in the countryside, in sumptuous natural settings, along the Perfume River, their visits are an opportunity for beautiful walks.
 Each mausoleum has a different configuration, aesthetics, architecture and natural setting.